 - Breath test officers are untrained or marginally trained and cannot explain to a jury anything about how breath testing works.
 The officer does not have to be an electrical engineer, but he or she should be able to explain the primary functions and operations of the device that takes in a volume of breath and ultimately reports a “number” (or two numbers) that are used for trying to convict the accused citizen.

 - Officer fails to follow breath test training manual protocols, such as waiting period (deprivation period) before retesting after an aborted or out-of-parameters test.

-- Officer fails to adhere to the mandatory steps for assuring that the device is not being affected by possible actions of police near the device that may create false positives.
-Some ways this can happen is to have any device with an electromagnetic field too close to the testing device, like a cell phone that is the “on” position.
+- The officer fails to adhere to the mandatory steps for assuring that the device is not being affected by possible actions of police near the device that may create false positives.
+Some ways this can happen is to have any device with an electromagnetic field too close to the testing device, like a cell phone that is in the “on” position.

 - Defendant has a physical problem or health limitation, which the officer did not discover through medical screening or simply failed to ask questions about, so as to possibly switch to a type of test (blood test) that would not raise doubt about the reliability of contamination of the breath test device results.

 - Testing room circuitry of the power source of the breathalyzer device has a problem (microwave oven or copier sharing the same circuit, causing brownout).
 The manufacturers of all breath testing devices generally specify in the factory manual that the power source must be a dedicated, “clean” electrical source).